randy3k/collections/README.md

 [http://randy3k.github.io/collections](https://randy3k.github.io/collections)

-Provides high performance container data types such as Queue, Stack, Deque, Dict and OrderedDict.
+Provides high performance container data types such as Queue, Stack, deque, dict and Ordereddict.
 Benchmarks
 <https://randy3k.github.io/collections/articles/benchmark.html> have
 shown that these containers are asymptotically more efficient than those offered by other packages.